K-Paks/BayesCog_Wien_py/README.md

 # BayesCog_Wien_py
-My attempt of rewritting Bayesian Statistics and Hierarchical Bayesian Modeling for Psychological Science course materials by Dr. Lei Zhang from Stan to PyMC3.
+My attempt of rewritting Bayesian Statistics and Hierarchical Bayesian Modeling for Psychological Science course materials by Dr. Lei Zhang from RStan to PyMC3.

 The repo structure is based on the lecture numbers (lectures are available on [YouTube](https://www.youtube.com/playlist?list=PLfRTb2z8k2x9gNBypgMIj3oNLF8lqM44-)
 ## Roadmap